Apple News: History

-The app was announced at Apple's WWDC 2015 developer conference.
+Apple News was announced at Apple's WWDC 2015 developer conference.
 It was released alongside the iOS 9 release on September 16, 2015, for the iPhone, iPod Touch and iPad.
 At launch, the app was only available to users in the United States, but within a month had become available to users in Australia and the United Kingdom.

 It was reported in 2014 that Apple Inc. had acquired the Netherlands-based digital magazine company Prss, developers of an application that simplified the creation of iPad-compatible magazines using a WYSIWYG editor that didn't require any knowledge of code.
 Prss was seen as a magazine version of iBooks Author.
 The idea for Prss came after entrepreneur Michel Elings and longtime travel writer and photographer Jochem Wijnands designed their own iPad publication called TRVL.
 The Prss invention became what is now 'Apple News.'

 On June 13, 2016, during the keynote address at WWDC 2016, it was revealed that with the forthcoming iOS 10 update the News app would undergo new icon and app redesigns along with an improved For You section organized by topics.
 Furthermore, it was announced that there would be support for paid subscriptions for certain news sources and publishers as well as an opt-in system for breaking news notifications and email on top news stories.

 On June 4, 2018, during the WWDC 2018 keynote address, Apple announced that the Apple News app would be ported to macOS and be available to users in Australia, United Kingdom, and United States starting in macOS 10.14.
 The app is installed by default in every region but is not made visible to users outside those three regions.
 Users can still open it using various workarounds.

 In February 2019, Digiday reported that publishers are frustrated over the platform's lack of revenue, despite seeing steady growth in audience over the past year.

-In March 2019, Apple added support for Canada, and added a paid subscription version.

-In July 2020, Apple added a new Audio tab for US News+ subscribers, as well as support for CarPlay.